 Maybe it’s a combo between the two.
 There’s nothing better than sharing a meal with family, especially when you end it with delicious treats.

-Baking and cooking has always been a big deal to my family.
+Baking and cooking have always been a big deal to my family.
 We are Italian, so naturally… we love to eat and we love to feed people, especially during the holidays!

 While I’m not gluten free, I know many people who are, and I don’t want them to have to miss out on all the holiday goodies!

 That’s why I was SO excited to discover Bob’s Red Mill’s Gluten Free 1-to-1 Baking Flour.
 I am already a huge fan of all of their products (Remember those Paleo Pumpkin Snickerdoodles?!
 They’re made with their paleo flour blend!)